sjsu-library/unionist/_template/unionist--text-0122.md

   extending down the centre of her forehead, nose and<br>chin.
 Any information which can be given concerning her will be thankfully<br>received by Mr. Fuller, No. 33.
   Thomas st.—<br><em>Jour. of Com.</em>"
-scholarlyNotes: How and why did Mary come to these shores?
-Was she ever found?
-Why did Burleigh include this news?
+scholarlyNotes:
-commentary: These two articles on kidnapping are likely from The NY<br><em>Journal of Commerce</em>, another innovation by Arthur Tappan, in partnership with Samuel Morse.<br>
+commentary: Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
+This article, and the one following closely on it concerning kidnapping free Blacks into slavery, are from the New York<br><em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan, in partnership with Samuel Morse.<br>
 relatedPeople: Isaac L. Fuller; Mary
 featured: 'Yes'
 repeated:
-relatedImage:
+relatedImage: unionist--image-0188
 relatedText:
 relatedTextIssue:
 filename: